The Latest WUN Headlines + A Look at What's Up on Tuesday

 Trending Now on WhatsUpNewp.com

-On This Day In Newport History - June 9, 1869: Construction of First Torpedo Station on Goat Island Ordered
+Jake Shimabukuro may not be a household name, but he should be

+Zack Kelly escapes bases-loaded jam as Red Sox set club record with 9 steals in 9-3 win over Yankees

-This Day in RI History: June 10, 1772 - The burning of the HMS Gaspee
+This Day in RI History: June 17, 1958, Bobby Farrelly is born in Cumberland

-What’s in Season: Strawberries are ripe for picking at Quonset View Farm

-Rep. Carson’s cultural economy bond question included in budget bill approved by House

 What'sUpNewp Newsletter is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.